paulaamaya/notebook-sql/sql-notes.md

 ### Keys

 **Primary Key:** A field (or set of fields) whose value exists and is unique for every record in a table.
+It uniquely identifies each record in a table.
 - The PK is the **unique identifier of a table** .
 A table can have at most one PK
 - The PK field(s) cannot contain `null` values